Many document workflows begin with Word Mail Merge because that is what people already know.

 For many PDF-heavy workflows, yes.

-If you want a privacy-first way to map spreadsheet data onto fillable or non-fillable PDF templates, try PDF Mail Merge.
-It works with Excel, CSV, and Google Sheets and can generate one PDF per row.
+If you need to map spreadsheet data onto fillable or non-fillable PDF templates, try filling PDFs from Excel, Google Sheets, or CSV with PDF Mail Merge.
+It supports one PDF per row, merged review files, and ZIP exports.